seen in Aliens

 An undisputed masterpiece of the sci-fi genre, 1986's Aliens

-) and included amongst the multitude of exotic tech props was the suggestively titled M41A Pulse Rifle, a handle that only hinted
+the franchise and introduced the suggestively titled M41A Pulse Rifle, a handle that only hinted

 cats (uh, homages) across both films and video games.

 The Peace Through Superior Firewpower design features this iconic weapon in its illustrated glory, juxtaposed with a snippet of cocksure sloganeering.
 Worn by Pvt.
-Frost, one of the film's
+Frost in an early sequence,

 source material, we've had this printed on a heather gray American Apparel t-shirt, which lends it a vintage appearance.